 - Banana Smoothie with coconut milk (250-350 calories)

-If we compare this to chimpanzees we see that on a raw, plant-based diet, eating large amounts of food is observed in nature: Chimpanzees eat around 3-6 kilos of food in the wild – depending on the food type and body weight (a wide range between 25 – 70 kg)!
-They eat around 80 different “food items” and basically eat throughout the whole day…!
+If we compare this to chimpanzees, we see that on a raw, plant-based diet, eating large amounts of food is observed in nature: Chimpanzees eat around 3-6 kilos of food in the wild – depending on the food type and body weight (a wide range between 25 – 70 kg)!
+It might come as a surprise that chimpanzees care more about the sugar content of their foods than the protein content (Takemoto, 2002) – however, these findings will make more sense when you read about proteins in a fruit-based diet below…

 Mind yourself that eating a (mostly) raw diet with lots of ripe fruit will help you reach your optimal weight.
 Natural sugar will not make you gain weight if you are overweight.
 If you are underweight, the species-appropriate diet can help improve your gut health, which in turn will optimize nutrient absorption.